 C17 Research Network

 The C17 Research Network operates under the auspices of the C17 Council, a non-profit organization that represents the 16 academic pediatric oncology/hematology programs in the 17 centres across Canada.
-The network is set up to encourage and develop collaborative, multi-disciplinary, multi-site, Canadian research in pediatric hematology, oncology and hematological stem cell transplantation in furthering C17’s mission to improve health outcomes and quality of life for children and adolescents in Canada with cancer and blood disorders.
+The C17 Research Network drives collaborative, multi‑disciplinary, multi‑site Canadian research in pediatric hematology, oncology, and stem‑cell transplantation, operating a peer‑reviewed grant competition that supports trials, registries, biobanks, Quality of Life (QoL), outcomes, health services, and translational studies.

 C17 Research Network Operating Grant Competition